-Under Section 14A of the Exchange Act, the Company's stockholders are entitled to vote to approve, on an advisory basis, the compensation of the Chief Executive Officer, Chief Financial Officer, and the three other most highly compensated executive officers (collectively, the "named executive officers") as disclosed in this proxy statement in accordance with SEC rules.
+Under Section 14A of the Exchange Act, the Company's stockholders are entitled to vote to approve, on an advisory basis, the compensation of the CEO, CFO, and the three other most highly compensated executive officers (collectively, the "named executive officers") as disclosed in this proxy statement in accordance with SEC rules.

 The Board of Directors has determined to hold an advisory vote on the compensation of named executive officers each year.
-At the 2013 Annual Meeting, the Company held its non-binding stockholder advisory vote on executive compensation and received a shareholder vote (92% affirmative) approving the compensation of the Company's named executive officers.
+At the 2014 Annual Meeting, the Company held its non-binding stockholder advisory vote on executive compensation and approximately 91% of the shares present and entitled to vote were cast to support the compensation of the Company's named executive officers.

 Accordingly, the Board is seeking the advisory vote of stockholders on the compensation of the named executive officers as disclosed in this proxy statement.
-This proposal, commonly known as a "say-on-pay" proposal, gives the Company's stockholders the opportunity to express their views on our named executive officers' compensation.
+This proposal, commonly known as a "say-on-pay" proposal, gives the Company's stockholders the opportunity to express their views on the Company's named executive officers' compensation.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of the named executive officers.

-In 2013, the Company achieved its highest consolidated total revenue and earnings in its history, as consolidated total revenue from continuing operations increased 12% over 2012, net income from continuing operations increased 4% over 2012, and diluted earnings per share from continuing operations increased 5% over 2012.
-Through a combination of new store openings and strategic acquisitions, the Company added 111 store locations in 2013, representing a net increase of 11% in the consolidated store count.
-These accomplishments were significant given the significant decline in gold prices in 2013 and the competitive and regulatory pressures affecting the Company's non-core payday loan operations.
-While these fiscal 2013 operating results were positive, the full year results were below the Company's original expectations and were accordingly reflected in the performance-based compensation of the chief executive officer and the chief financial officer.
-Total 2013 direct compensation for the chief executive officer and the chief financial officer decreased by 79% and 69%, respectively, compared to 2012.
+In fiscal 2014, the Company achieved its highest consolidated total revenue and earnings in its history, as consolidated total revenue from continuing operations increased 8% (10% on a constant currency basis) over fiscal 2013 and diluted earnings per share from continuing operations increased 3% over fiscal 2013.
+Through a combination of new store openings and strategic acquisitions, the Company added 111 store locations in 2014, representing a net increase of 11% in the consolidated store count.
+These accomplishments were significant given the significant decline in gold prices in 2014 and the competitive and regulatory pressures affecting the Company's non-core payday loan operations.
+While these fiscal 2014 operating results were positive, the full year results were below the Company's original expectations and were accordingly reflected in the performance-based compensation of the CEO and the CFO.
+The Compensation Committee elected to apply a discretionary 20% reduction in the dollar value of all amounts awarded under the APIP in 2014.
+In addition, 25% of the performance-based restricted stock awards granted in March 2014 under the RSIP were eligible for vesting in fiscal 2014, but based on the Company's performance in 2014, none of these awards were earned and such awards were forfeited.

 As discussed in "Compensation Discussion and Analysis," the Company has designed its executive compensation program to attract and retain the highest quality executive officers, directly link pay to performance, and build value for stockholders.
 The program provides total compensation opportunities at levels that are competitive in the industry, ties a significant portion of each executive's compensation to his or her individual performance and contribution to achieving business objectives, and closely aligns the interests of the executives with the interests of the Company's stockholders.
-Accordingly, the Board invites you to review carefully the Compensation Discussion and Analysis and the tabular and other disclosures on compensation under executive compensation, and cast a vote to approve the compensation of our named executive officers through the following resolution:
+Accordingly, the Board of Directors invites you to review carefully the Compensation Discussion and Analysis and the tabular and other disclosures on compensation under executive compensation, and cast a vote to approve the compensation of the Company's named executive officers through the following resolution:

-"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's proxy statement for the 2014 Annual Meeting pursuant to the compensation disclosure rules of the SEC, including the Compensation Discussion and Analysis, the 2013 Summary Compensation Table and the other related tables and disclosure."
+"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's proxy statement for the 2015 Annual Meeting pursuant to the compensation disclosure rules of the SEC, including the Compensation Discussion and Analysis, the 2014 Summary Compensation Table and the other related tables and disclosure."